Enable private connectivity using AWS PrivateLink

 Click Create endpoint.

 Repeat the previous steps to create the secure cluster connectivity relay endpoint.
 Use the table in PrivateLink VPC endpoint services to get the regional service name for the secure cluster connectivity relay.
-Databricks recommends that you include the region and the word
+Databricks recommends including the region and the word

 scc